-For 12, some 15+, years we are taught.
+For 12 years (or more) we are taught.
 Being enrolled in school gives us structure and a guidebook to living.
 We are given this safe bubble of trial-and-error in playtime, classes, and teams.

 Then we graduate with no syllabus or bell to tell us our next move.
 Post-grad life is scary, post-wedding life is terrifying, and post-pregnancy life is foreign.
 We go through all of these life-changes without a compass.

-The word mentor meant nothing to me 4 years ago.
+The word mentor meant nothing to me four years ago.
 I didn’t need someone telling me what to do.
 Nor did I have the patience to coach someone up to lead a life they loved.
-“You do you, and I’m going to do me” was a mantra of mine.
-Until I had no idea what I was doing.
+“You do you, and I’m going to do me,” was a mantra of mine.
+Until I had no idea what I was doing…

 Find a Mentor By Looking Around and Asking Where You Want to Be